brobotan/brobotan/README.md

 # Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 My name is <strong>Bhavishya Raj</strong> and I am in the process of finding the most exciting thing to code at and oh, in doing so I made quite an enthusiast of myself.
-My current interests are in robotic process automation.
+My current interests are in predictive analysis.
 Check out my socials below and shoot me a message if you want to chat

 </br>